simgrid/simgrid/docs/source/index.rst

 **highly scalable** (`🖹 <http://hal.inria.fr/inria-00602216/>`__) while
 **theoretically sound and experimentally assessed** (`🖹 <http://doi.acm.org/10.1145/2517448>`__).
-Most of the time, SimGrid is used to predict the performance (time and energy) of a given IT infrastructure, and it includes a prototypal model-checker to formally assess these systems.
+Most of the time, SimGrid is used to predict the performance (time and energy) of a given IT infrastructure, and it includes a prototype model checker to formally assess these systems.

 Technically speaking, SimGrid is a library.
 It is neither a graphical